Jiajun-C0/bs-project/Visulization_tool/README.md

 ## Overview
 This Python code implements a visualization for the Bacon-Shor code.
 It provides an interactive grid where users can select qubit pairs for measurement, and visualizes the associated stabilizers and measurements.

-Certainly!
-Here’s a section you can add to your README to explain the two files:

 ## Code Files Overview

 ### 1. `BaconShorViz_Initial.py`